RobustFieldAutonomyLab/DRL_robot_exploration/README.md

 # Robot Exploration with Deep Reinforcement Learning
 This repository contains code for robot exploration training with Deep Reinforcement Learning (DRL).
 The agent utilize the local structure of the environment to predict robot’s optimal sensing action.
-A demonstration can be found here -> www.youtube.com/watch?v=2gNF6efv12s
+A demonstration video can be found here -> www.youtube.com/watch?v=2gNF6efv12s

 <p align='center'>
     <img src="/doc/exploration.png" alt="drawing" width="1000"/>